Charles-AI-beginner/Pet-Store/README.md

 # Pet-Store
-A landing page for a pet store website
+A landing page for a pet store website using bootstrap